Key signature: Double flats and sharps

 A piece in a major key might modulate up a fifth to the dominant (a common occurrence in Western music), resulting in a new key signature with an additional sharp.
 If the original key was C-sharp, such a modulation would lead to the key of G-sharp major (with eight sharps) requiring an Fx in place of the F♯.
 This section could be written using the enharmonically equivalent key signature of A-flat major instead.
 Claude Debussy's Suite bergamasque does this: in the third movement "Clair de lune" the key shifts from D-flat major to D-flat minor (eight flats) for a few measures but the passage is notated in C-sharp minor (four sharps); the same happens in the final movement, "Passepied", in which a G-sharp major section is written as A-flat major.

-Such passages may instead be notated with the use of double-sharp or double-flat accidentals, as in this example from Johann Sebastian Bach's Well-Tempered Clavier, which has this passage in G-sharp major in measures 10-12.
+Such passages may instead be notated with the use of double-sharp or double-flat accidentals.
+This passage in G-sharp major is from the C-sharp-major fugue of Book 1 of Johann Sebastian Bach's Well-Tempered Clavier.

 While these keys are sometimes notated with accidentals as in this example, the use of a key signature containing double flats or sharps is very rare.
 The final pages of John Foulds' A World Requiem are written in G♯ major (with Fx in the key signature), No. 18 of Anton Reicha's Practische Beispiele is written in B♯ major, and the third movement of Victor Ewald's Brass Quintet Op.
 8 is written in F♭ major (with B𝄫 in the key signature).

 Examples of such key signatures are pictured below:

 There does not appear to be a standard on how to notate these key signatures: